Updated April 12, 2026

 What Timing Drift Means

 The most common slowdown is not mysterious nutrition trouble.
 It is simple imbalance: crowding, weeds, or irregular moisture keep the plant busy holding leaves instead of filling roots.
-If you want a deeper nutrient reference, the underlying logic matches broader plant nutrition principles: enough fertility to keep leaves productive, not so much push in the wrong place that the crop loses balance.
+The same plant nutrition principle applies here: enough fertility to keep leaves productive, without so much push in the wrong place that the crop loses balance.

 A practical inference follows from how the plant works.
 If you harvest greens heavily while still expecting large roots, root growth slows.
 The crop can give you leaves or roots generously, but not both at full speed at the same moment.